chocolatey/chocolatey-workshop/ReadMe.md

 ### Exercise 15: Internalize Visual Studio Code package (MSP/C4B)
 1. Run `choco feature list`.
 Determine if `internalizeAppendUseOriginalLocation` is on.
 Turn it on otherwise.
-1. Call `choco download visualstudiocode --internalize --resources-location http://somewhere/internal  -s https://chocolatey.org/api/v2/` (literally).
+1. Call `choco download vscode --internalize --resources-location http://somewhere/internal  -s https://chocolatey.org/api/v2/` (literally).
 You only need to specify source if you've disabled the community repository source.
 1. While it is downloading, head into the download folder it created.
-1. Open the `download\visualstudiocode\tools\chocolateyInstall.ps1` (relative to the current working directory) in Notepad++ or Code.
+1. Open the `download\vscode\tools\chocolateyInstall.ps1` (relative to the current working directory) in Notepad++ or Code.
 1. Note the url variable.
 1. When it finishes downloading and creating the package, note how that changes.
 1. Note how it appended `UseOriginalLocation` in this case.